Prime Day 2019: The best deals available right now

 Right now, however, Amazon is already offering some limited-time pre-Prime Day deals; I've rounded up the highlights below.
 Check back often, as I'll be adding new deals as they arrive.

 Prime Day is still more than two weeks away, but Amazon decided to go ahead and match Black Friday pricing already.
-Yep, the 3rd-generation Dot hasn't been priced this low since November.
-Meanwhile, the 2nd-generation Echo is one sale for $69.99 -- $5 more than it was a few weeks ago, but still a solid discount.
+Yep, the third-generation Dot hasn't been priced this low since November.
+Meanwhile, the second-generation Echo is one sale for $70 -- $5 more than it was a few weeks ago, but still a solid discount.

 Amazon is all about deliveries, so maybe you're ready for some smart-home enhancements?
 This bundle nets you Chamberlain's myQ, which adds app-powered smarts to just about any existing garage-door opener, and a Cloud Cam for home security and delivery monitoring.
 Both can be used for Key by Amazon to facilitate deliveries left inside your garage.